-Serving one of the best praline confections in the Big Easy for over 35 years, Loretta’s Authentic Pralines is a classic candy counter located inside the popular French Market.
-The sweets bar, which opens daily from 9am. to 6pm, offers visiting tourists many variations of New Orleans’ most popular sugar-treat, including peanut butter, chocolate, coconut, no-pecan, and rum, as well as praline favors and tasters.
-Loretta’s also hosts an inventory filled with mouthwatering cookies, macaroons, marshmallows and fudge.
+Having served one of the best praline confections in the Big Easy for over 35 years, Loretta’s Authentic Pralines has expanded to two locations: a classic candy counter located inside the popular French Market and a cafe serving breakfast and lunch on North Rampart, open Tuesday through Friday from 9am to 5pm and Saturday from 9am to 3pm.
+If you visit the cafe, don’t miss its beignet menu.
+With items like crab beignets, praline beignets (duh), and even burger beignets, it’s pretty hard to pass up.
+If you’re a beignet fiend like the rest of us, you’ll want to consult our local’s guide to New Orleans’ best beignets.
+The sweets bar inside the French Market, which opens daily from 9am to 6pm, offers visiting tourists many variations of New Orleans’ most popular sugar-treat, including peanut butter, chocolate, coconut, no-pecan, and rum, as well as praline flavors and tasters.
+Loretta’s also hosts an inventory of mouthwatering cookies, macaroons, marshmallows, and fudge.

-Luring customer in with gourmet, caramel-dipped candy apples, Mister Apple Candy Store is a sweet shop also known for its Creole praline confections.
-The apple-themed joint, located inside the historic French Quarter, suits those looking for a quick, one-stop spot to try the original version of the New Orleans specialty.
-Aside from the pralines, local favorites at the store include the brownies drizzled in white chocolate, the dark-chocolate-covered pretzels and the caramel with white chocolate and Butterfinger gourmet apple.
+Luring customers in with gourmet, caramel-dipped candy apples, Mister Apple Candy Store is a sweet shop that is also known for its Creole praline confections.
+The apple-themed joint, located inside the historic French Quarter, suits those looking for a quick, one-stop shop to try the original version of the New Orleans specialty.
+Aside from the pralines, local favorites at the store include brownies drizzled in white chocolate, dark-chocolate-covered pretzels, and gourmet caramel apples topped with white chocolate and Butterfinger crumbs.
 Mister Apple Candy Store is open every day from 10am to 9pm, except for Fridays and Saturdays when the store closes at 11pm.